hplp/Insider/README.md

 ## BUILD and Installation

 The build and installation of Insider is easy.
 First, you need to set the environment variable `LLVM_SRC_PATH` to the path of the llvm source, and set `LLVM_BUILD_PATH` to the path of the llvm build folder.
-After that, execute the `install.sh` script.
+After that, clone this repository and execute the `install.sh` script.
 ```
 $ export LLVM_SRC_PATH=PATH TO THE LLVM SOURCE
 $ export LLVM_BUILD_PATH=PATH TO THE LLVM BUILD FOLDER